JohnathonHutt/spaceInvaders_1.0/README.md

 Sound effects were used from the original space invaders, asteroid, Super Mario Bros (the one up sound) and (I think) a blaster from star wars (i.e. questionable youtube source).

-The goal of this project was to create a reasonably polished, complete game using vanilla JavaScript (no frameworks used) to practical understanding of animation and game developemnt with JavaScript/HTML5 canvas.
+The goal of this project was to create a reasonably polished, complete game using vanilla JavaScript (no frameworks used) to gain a practical understanding of animation and game developemnt with JavaScript/HTML5 canvas - I hope you enjoy playing.